How to read your bill

 Conseil des écoles catholiques du Centre-Est

-Parents or ratepayers who wish to direct their school support to the French catholic school board, can specifically request a change in their direction of school support/electoral status by downloading and completing the Application for Direction of School Support from the Conseil des écoles catholiques du Centre-Est. Completed forms must be returned to:
+Property owners, occupants, and tenants who wish to direct their school support to the French Catholic School Board can request a change in their electoral status by completing the Application for Direction of School Support and dropping it off at a French Catholic school in their area, or return it by mail to:

 Conseil des écoles catholiques du Centre-Est